amzn/awsssmchaosrunner/README.md

          necessary for services like S3 or DynamoDB where the resolved IPAddress can change during the chaos attack.
     * [AWSServicePacketLossAttack](./src/main/kotlin/software/amazon/awsssmchaosrunner/attacks/AWSServicePacketLossAttack.kt) - Drops packets to an AWS service using the CIDR ranges returned from https://ip-ranges.amazonaws.com/ip-ranges.json.
 This is necessary for services like S3 or DynamoDB where the resolved IPAddress can change during the chaos attack.
+    * [MultiIPAddressLatencyAttack](./src/main/kotlin/software/amazon/awsssmchaosrunner/attacks/MultiIPAddressLatencyAttack.kt) - Adds latencies to calls to a list of dependencies specified by IPAddress.
+This could be useful for a router -> host kind of a setup.
+    * [MultiIPAddressPacketLossAttack](./src/main/kotlin/software/amazon/awsssmchaosrunner/attacks/MultiIPAddressPacketLossAttack.kt) - Drops packets from calls to a list of dependencies specified by IPAddress.
+This could be useful for a router -> host kind of a setup.

 * **What about other failure injections ?**